benkolera/talk-opaleye/code/README.md

 ### QueryTable & Columns

-The queryTable takes a table definition and essentially creates a ```SELECT * FROM``` foo query" that you can build other queries from.
+The queryTable takes a table definition and essentially creates a ```SELECT * FROM foo``` query that you can build other queries from.

 ```haskell
 bookQuery :: Query BookColumns